-- 4.1 At the start of the game the referee will toss a coin.
+- 4.1 At the start of the game the judge will toss a coin.
 The team winning the toss can choose whether to kick off at the start of the first half or the start of the second half. - 4.2 The team kicking off, will kick the ball from the centre spot on the field. - 4.3 All other robots must have some part inside of their defensive penalty box. - 4.4 The team kicking off will place their robots first.
 These cannot be moved once the team has placed them.
-The team kicking second can then place their robots. - 4.5 The game will start on the referee's command.
+The team kicking second can then place their robots. - 4.5 The game will start on the judge's command.
 All robots must be started immediately.
-Robots can be running, but must be held in a stationary position above the field. - 4.6 Any robots that are started or released before the referee's command will be removed from the field for one minute. - 4.7 Any robots that are not on the field or started immediately, will be ruled as "damaged" and removed from the field for one minute.
+Robots can be running, but must be held in a stationary position above the field. - 4.6 Any robots that are started or released before the judge's command will be removed from the field for one minute. - 4.7 Any robots that are not on the field or started immediately, will be ruled as "damaged" and removed from the field for one minute. - 4.8 If a goal is scored, the non-scoring team will kick off to restart play. - 4.9 If two opposing robots are tangled with each other, the judge can choose to separate them with minimal movement. - 4.10 The judge will call "Pushing" immediately when a robot is using greater power to "force" the ball past an opposing robot that is also facing the ball.
+The judge will then place the ball in the centre of the field and play will continue without stopping.

-- 4.8 If a goal is scored, the non-scoring team will kick off to restart play. - 4.9 If two opposing robots are tangled with each other, the referee can choose to separate them with minimal movement. - 4.10 The referee will call "Pushing" immediately when a robot is using greater power to "force" the ball past an opposing robot that is also facing the ball.
-The referee will then place the ball in the centre of the field and play will continue without stopping.
-If a referee calls "Pushing" and a goal is scored as a direct result of a robot "forcing" the ball through, the goal will be disallowed. - 4.11 Team Captains are not permitted to touch robots at any time without the referee's permission.
-Any robot that is handled will be treated as a damaged robot If a scoring possibility has been affected by the robot's removal or incorrect replacement, that goal will be awarded. - 4.12 If a ball strikes the end wall beside the goals, play will not be stopped and the ball will be returned immediately to the centre spot on the field.
-If a robot occupies that spot, the ball will be placed as close as possible to the centre, but not directly in front of a robot. - 4.13 If both defending robots are in their defensive penalty area and are considered to be affecting the game, the referee will call "Double Defence" and move the robot with the least influence on the game to the centre of the field.
-Goalies should not be the robot that is moved in this situation.
+If a judge calls "Pushing" and a goal is scored as a direct result of a robot "forcing" the ball through, the goal will be disallowed.

+- 4.11 Team Captains are not permitted to touch robots at any time without the judge's permission.
+If a scoring opportunity has been affected by the robot's removal or incorrect replacement, that goal will be awarded. - 4.12 If a ball strikes the end wall beside the goals, play will not be stopped and the ball will be returned immediately to the centre spot on the field.
+If a robot occupies that spot, the ball will be placed as close as possible to the centre, but not directly in front of a robot. - 4.13 A defending team can only have one robot in the penalty area.
+If two defending robots are both fully within the penalty area, the non goalie robot will be treated as damaged.
+The penalty area lines will be white.